LiliaFramework/Lilia/documentation/docs/hooks/administration.md

 Called after admin usergroups and privileges are loaded and synchronized.

+**When Called**

+This hook is triggered when:
+- The server starts up and admin system initializes
+- Admin usergroups and privileges are loaded from the database
+- All admin permissions have been synchronized
+- After the admin system is fully ready for use

 **Parameters**

 * `groups` (*table*): Map of usergroup -> permissions table.